 Our summer schools are themed around an academic discipline.
 They involve lectures and seminars led by leading York academics in the arts and humanities, social sciences, and sciences and technology.

 Courses also include in-depth seminars, and practical participation by students, as well as visits to related places of interest for further study.
-Our teaching team provide academic skills support.
+Our teaching team provides academic skills support.

 We can arrange all aspects of the participant’s stay, from airport collection to accommodation and catering.
 We can arrange accommodation on campus, with local host families or in city centre hotels.